Setting Trading Goals for 2024

 Setting Clear and Measurable Action-Based Goals

-hopes on shaky ladders like end-of-quarter profits alone, focus instead on setting clear action-based milestones—the kind that offer insight when things go south so you can course-correct before hitting an iceberg head-on.
+Rather than hanging hopes on shaky ladders like end-of-quarter profits alone, focus instead on setting clear action-based milestones—the kind that offer insight when things go south so you can course-correct before hitting an iceberg head-on.
 It's about crafting measurable objectives around decision-making prowess—not just green lines going up charts—which helps highlight where adjustments need making?

 Remember this: In